UJKC/ManagerBeans/README.md

 DELETE FROM Projects
 WHERE ProjectID = 1001; -- Replace '1001' with the ID of the project you want to delete

+-- Delete a position from the Position table
+DELETE FROM Position
+WHERE position_id = 10; -- Delete position with position_id = 10

+-- Delete a skill from the Recruitment_Skill table DELETE FROM Recruitment_Skill
+WHERE skill_id = 10; -- Delete skill with skill_id = 10